Julius Klinger

 Julius Klinger (22 May 1876 – 1942) was an Austrian painter, draftsman, illustrator, commercial graphic artist, typographer and writer.
-Klinger studied at the Technologisches Gewerbemuseum in Vienna.
+Klinger studied at the Technologisches Gewerbemuseum HTL in Vienna.

+Career

 Early works in Vienna and Munich

 Klinger was born in Dornbach near Vienna.
 In 1895, he found his first employment with the Vienna fashion magazine Wiener Mode.
 Here he made acquaintance with Koloman Moser, who later would be his teacher; Moser recommended him to the Meggendorfer-Blätter.

 1896 saw him moving to Munich where he worked as an illustrator for the Meggendorfer-Blätter and others.
 From 1897 to 1902 he was a collaborator to the eponymous Jugendstil magazine Die Jugend.

 Berlin

 In 1897 he relocated to Berlin, where he worked extensively as a commercial graphic artist until 1915.
 Together with the printing house Hollerbaum und Schmidt, he developed a new fashion of functional poster design that soon gained him international reputation.
 In 1912 he designed the poster for the Rund um Berlin air show in Johannisthal.
 In Berlin he also contributed to Das kleine Witzblatt, Lustige Blätter and Das Narrenschiff humorous magazines.